 - a.
 No student shall throw any objects or substances in or around the bus. - b.
 No student shall use loud or profane language in or around the bus. - c.
 No student shall indulge in pushing, fighting, or other unruly behavior in or around the bus. - d.
 No student shall deliberately destroy, abuse, or otherwise show disrespect for the driver of the vehicle. - e.
 All students shall remain seated at all times while on the bus.
 Aisles must be kept clear. - f.
 No student shall deliberately mar, deface or tamper with any part of the vehicle.
 Damage will be paid by the individual.
 The incident may be reported to appropriate law enforcement officials who may file subsequent criminal charges against the student when warranted. - g.
 There shall be no smoking in or around the vehicle at any time.
 Lighting of matches or lighter in or around the bus is prohibited. - h.
-There shall be no drinking of beverages on the bus unless permitted by the driver. - i.
+There shall be no drinking of beverages on the bus or eating of food or candy. - i.
 There shall be no littering from the bus. - j.
-Students shall be courteous to fellow pupils.
+Students shall be courteous to fellow pupils. - k.
+Audio and video recording equipment may be used inside and outside the bus to monitor student safety.